Leash Training a Puppy: Top Tips for Stress-Free Walks

 Treats and Rewards

 By holding your puppy's attention and reinforcing preferred behaviors, treats serve a significant role in during your training.
 Using small, tasty treats can significantly speed up the training process.
 Consistently reward good leash behavior to establish a positive foundation to start walking habits.
+Treats help teach your puppy understand what you want to teach them to do and create positive associations with their experiences.

 Getting Started with Leash Training

 Leash training forms the basis for pleasurable walks and fosters a stronger bond with your puppy.
-Starting early is key; begin as early as 8-12 weeks old.
+Starting early is key; some begin walking as early as 10-12 weeks old.
 Introduce the collar and leash gradually, making the experience positive and fun.
+Practice walking indoors with minimal distractions to help your puppy become accustomed to the leash while taking a few steps.
+Keep training sessions short to maintain your puppy's interest and enthusiasm.
+Start with indoor training, where distractions are minimal, and your puppy feels secure.
+This initial phase is about creating positive associations and building your puppy's confidence with the leash.

 Introducing the Collar and Leash